iotblackbelt/nifimodule/README.md

   }
 }
 ```
-This will allow you to access Apache Nifi on port 8080 on the IoT Edge device through a browser and the downloaded certificate and floe file will be stored on the IoT Edge disk.
+This will allow you to access Apache Nifi on port 8080 on the IoT Edge device through a browser and the downloaded certificate and flow file will be stored on the IoT Edge disk.

 And use the following module twin desired properties:
 ```json